Ricci curvature and monopole classes on 3-manifolds: Ricci curvature estimate

-\begin{proof} In order prove the inequality, we may assume $c_1(\mathfrak{s})\ne 0 \in H^2(M,\Bbb R)$.
-Then the Seiberg-Witten equations have a irreducible solution for any metric in $[g]$, implying that there cannot exist a metric in $[g]$ with nonnegative scalar curvature, and hence there exists a smooth metric in $[g]$ with negative scalar curvature.
+\begin{proof} In order to prove the inequality, we may assume $c_1(\mathfrak{s})\ne 0 \in H^2(M,\Bbb R)$.
+Then the Seiberg-Witten equations have an irreducible solution for any metric in $[g]$, implying that there cannot exist a metric in $[g]$ with nonnegative scalar curvature, and hence there exists a smooth metric in $[g]$ with negative scalar curvature.

 For notational convenience, let $g$ be any smooth metric in $[g]$.
 Consider the product metric $g+dt^2$ on $M\times S^1$,where $t\in [0,1]$ is a global coordinate of $S^1$.
 By the previous section, there exists a $C^{2,\alpha}$ metric $\hat{g}\in [g+dt^2]$ which minimizes $\frak{Y}(M\times S^1,[g+dt^2])$ satisfying that $s-\sqrt{6}|W_+|$ is a negative constant. \begin{lem} $\hat{g}$ is invariant under the translation along $S^1$-direction. \end{lem} \begin{proof} Let $\hat{g}=(g+dt^2)\psi$ for a positive smooth function $\psi$ on $M\times S^1$, and we will show $\psi(x,t)=\psi(x,t+c)$ for $(x,t)\in M\times S^1$ for any $c$.